Scotland

 Society of Messengers-at-Arms and Sheriff Officers

-Webpages for the Society of Messengers-at-Arms and Sheriff Officers, the professional association of process servers and officers of civil courts in Scotland.
-A Messenger-At Arms is an officer of the Scottish Court of session, the supreme civil court in Scotland.
-Sheriff Officers are commissioned officials of the regional civil courts and Sheriff courts in Scotland.
-The pages offer a brief history of the profession, notes on the Society's international affiliations, and list of members' services outlining the range of activities in which the profession is involved.
+The Society of Messengers-at-Arms and Sheriff Officers is the professional body for process servers and officers of civil courts in Scotland.
+A messenger-at arms is an officer of the Scottish Court of session, the supreme civil court in Scotland; sheriff officers are commissioned officials of the regional civil courts and Sheriff courts in Scotland.
+The website has a brief history of the profession, notes on the Society's international affiliations, and list of members' services.

 Lockerbie Trial: Scottish Courts